 - If the Current COE Price during bidding is above your reserve price, your bid is out of the running unless you revised your reserve price.

-As of the first bidding exercise for July 2021, COE prices are as such.
+As of the second bidding exercise for August 2022, COE prices are as such.

 Prevailing Quota Premiums (PQP) FOr COE Renewal After 10 Years

 If you have an existing vehicle that has reached its 10-year mark, you will need to renew your COE for another 10 or 5 years to continue driving the vehicle.

 Instead of bidding for a new COE, you will need to renew your COE by paying the Prevailing Quota Premiums (PQP).
 The PQP is the moving average of the COE prices in the last 3 months.
 For example, if the COE price over the past 3 months is $75,000, $78,000 and $78,000, the PQP will be $77,000 for a 10-year COE renewal.

 If you choose to renew your COE for five years, then you will pay $38,500 (50% of the QPP).
 Do note that if you renew your COE for five years, you will not be able to further renew your COE after that.

 If you wish to deregister your car before the COE expires, you will receive a COE rebate.
 This is simply the unused value left on your COE.
 For example, if you paid $80,000 for your COE, and deregister your car after 8 years, you will receive a COE rebate of $16,000.